 iii.
 In medieval Europe, Christians often refused to loan money at interest because of these Biblical laws against usury.
 Motivated by hatred of the Jews, Christians often pushed Jewish people into occupations that were thought of as low and inferior – collecting taxes and rents, and moneylending.
 Christians thought of these occupations as necessary evils and thought to make the Jews bear the evil of the necessities.
 Yet because of this, Jewish people in medieval Europe dominated many aspects of banking and financial business – which often made them more envied and resented by the Christians of Europe.

 c.
-I am the LORD your God who brought you out of the land of Egypt, to give you the land of Canaan: God’s kindness and generosity to Israel was an example for the kind of kindness and generosity they were to show to others.
+I am the LORD your God, who brought you out of the land of Egypt, to give you the land of Canaan: God’s kindness and generosity to Israel were an example of the type of kindness and generosity they were to show to others.

 2. (39-46) When a Hebrew becomes a slave because of debt.